-Bribery and corruption comes in many different forms and is common in business life in some parts of the world.
-In recent years many countries (including the UK) have introduced new laws to try to ensure individuals and companies do not pay bribes.
+Bribery and corruption comes in many different forms and is common in business life in many parts of the world.
+Many countries (including the UK) have introduced laws to try to ensure individuals and companies do not pay bribes.

 We are subject to these laws, even when we are working overseas, and so we must make sure we fully comply with them.
 The penalties for companies and individuals who break these laws are severe.
 If you are ever in doubt about a particular course of action, you must ask for further guidance before acting.